Cherreads

 His eyes widen.

-He feels the edge of one graze his arm, the other two buried into the tree adjacent to him.
+Daniel feels the edge of one graze his arm, the other two buried into the tree adjacent to him.

-However, before he can recover, he sees another arrow coming directly towards his face, he rolls out of the way—only to find another chakram right in front of his face.
+However, before he can recover, he sees another arrow coming directly towards his face, and he rolls out of the way—only to find another chakram right in front of his face.

-She pulls out her last two chakrams, spinning them before sending them flying at him.
+Keeping her distance, she pulls out her last two chakrams, spinning them before sending them flying at him.

 Shortly after, she fires all seven remaining arrows in a flurry.